-The surviving buildings in the Downtown Ensley Historic District reflect its historical development as a large suburban community from circa 1890 to circa 1960.
-The earliest resource in the district is the elaborate Victorian commercial building at 420 17th Street (Resource #2), thought to have been built circa 1890 as a saloon catering to workers at the Ensley Mill.
-Historic commercial buildings are primarily concentrated within the town's traditional commercial core along 19th and 20th Streets and Avenue E, with additional resources along 17th, 18th, and 21st Streets and Avenues B through I.
+The surviving buildings in the Downtown Ensley Historic District reflect its historical development as a large suburban community from circa 1885 to circa 1960.
+The earliest resource in the district is the elaborate Romanseque Revival commercial building at 420 17th Street, thought to have been built circa 1890 as a saloon catering to workers at the Ensley Mill.